 2. Differentiate between IgG and IgE food testing, benefits and disadvantages.

-3. Recognize the differences between celiac disease, wheat allergy, and non-celiac gluten sensitivity.
+3. Recognise the differences between coeliac disease, wheat allergy, and non-coeliac gluten sensitivity.

 4. Outline a rationale for evaluating and testing for food reactions.